AllyTechEngineering/bme_i2c_bloc/README.md

 ``
 ### Step Four: Run Flutter App with dart_periphery
 *******************************************************************************************************************
-On the Raspberry Pi Model 4B the only valid options are pwm(0,0) and pwm(0,1)
+On the Raspberry Pi Model 4B the only valid options are pwm(0,0) and pwm(0,1) I have not tested the other dtoverlays for the other pin assingment combinations.